Deep South – Four Seasons on Back RoadsWednesday, 3 April 2019

 ◄ Negro Travelers’ Green Book, 1959 edition

 My other Deep South interest is, of course, a travel one.
 Over the years I’ve managed to travel through 42 American states.
 Sometimes only briefly, although I have spent well over a year each in California, Maryland and Michigan.
-Four of my remaining eight states are in the Deep South – Alabama, Mississippi, Missouri, Montana and South Carolina – sometime I’ll have to go back and put a few more ticks on my American states travel bucket list.
+Four of my remaining eight states are in the Deep South – Alabama, Mississippi, Missouri and South Carolina – sometime I’ll have to go back and put a few more ticks on my American states travel bucket list.